ci2131a/Python/README.md

 # Exercise in Data Science using Python

 The Python programming language is a powerful tool when analyzing and interpretting varied types of data.
-This repository will hold various examples in using Python for topics such as
+This repository will hold various examples in using Python for data science.

- - Basic usage of Python
- - Working with dates and times
- - Reading in data sets from the web
- - Working with different files
- - Machine learning methods
+## Introduction to Python

 # Sources
 Some of the notes stem from work done in the following courses: